 CDs are NCUA Insured to specific limits and offer a fixed rate of return if held to maturity.

 Q: What does it mean to have a diversified portfolio?

 A: Diversification is the practice of spreading your investments – and thereby your risks – across a number of different types of investments, such as stocks, bonds, and cash.
-While diversification doesn’t protect against loss in a declining market, it can help limit the size of any losses.
+While there is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio, it may help limit the size of any losses.
+Diversification does not protect against market risk.
 If one type of investment performs poorly, other areas of your portfolio may help offset your losses if the sector of the market they’re invested in is less affected or performs positively.

 Q: What’s compound interest?

 A: Compound interest pays you interest on your principal; then, when it’s time to pay interest again, you’re paid interest on your principal and the previous interest that you earned.
 In other words, the interest that you’re paid adds to and becomes part of the principal that accrues interest during the next period.
 You have a continuously growing principal amount without having to make another deposit.
 But if you do choose to make regular deposits to go along with your automatically growing principal, over time the results can accelerate the growth of funds in your accounts.
 The power of compound interest is so attractive, Albert Einstein called it “The eighth wonder of the world”!